Targeted Vouchers, Competition Among Schools and the Academic Achievement of Poor Students

 Abstract

 I develop a model of supply and demand with imperfect competition to study the primary education market in Chile.
-I use this framework to empirically analyze how voucher policy affects competitive incentives for schools to supply quality.
-First, I show descriptive and causal evidence that the introduction of a voucher targeted at poorer students led private schools to improve quality, especially in the poorest neighborhoods.
-Then, I use my estimated demand model to quantify the mechanisms that incentivized for-profit schools to improve.
-My estimates indicate that schools mark down quality below the competitive benchmark, and this markdown is larger in poorer areas.
-The targeted voucher policy induced nuanced changes in the two mechanisms that drive the observed improvements in quality in my model market power and marginal revenue.
-The results indicate that the policy improved equity by providing more resources and increasing competition in neighborhoods where incentives to invest in quality are weakest.
+I use this framework to analyze how voucher policy affects incentives for schools to supply quality.
+First, I provide evidence that introducing a voucher targeted at poorer students led schools to improve quality.
+Next, I estimate demand and use the estimates to quantify the mechanisms that incentivized for-profit schools to improve.
+My estimates indicate that under a flat voucher system, schools leverage market power to reduce quality below the competitive benchmark, particularly in the poorerest neighborhoods where competitive incentives are weakest.
+My results indicate the introduction of a targeted voucher policy reduced schools' market power and increased marginal revenue, improving observed school quality.
+These findings provide evidence that targeted vouchers enhanced academic achievement and equity by increasing resources for schools and intensifying competition where it was previously lacking.

 Current Working Paper (under review at Econometrica)